bouyassine11/DocuMind/README.md

 <div align="center">

-Made with ❤️ by the DocuMind Team
+Made with ❤️ by Bouyahia Yassine

 </div>